pintusingh28/flutter-packages/country_picker_core/README.md

 ## License

-This project is licensed under the Apache License.
+This project is licensed under the BSD 3-Clause License.
 See the `LICENSE` file for details.